Current Deadlines for Spring 2020 Semester & Exchange Programs; Short-Term Programs traveling between October 2019 and May 2020.

 - Routine processing for a U.S. passport application takes 4 to 6 weeks, so you will want to start this process now (if you haven’t already).

-- **Important note for students who need a French visa: You need to have your passport in hand in order to book a French visa appointment with VFS Global, therefore you must have your passport in hand by May 1, 2019.
+- **Important note for students who need a French visa: You need to have your passport in hand in order to book a French visa appointment with VFS Global.

-- After April 10, 2019: If you are within 4 weeks of the date of your visa appointment, or within 2 weeks of your departure date for a program that does not require a visa, you must apply in person at the U.S. Department of State Passport Agency in Manhattan.
+- If you are within 4 weeks of the date of your visa appointment, or within 2 weeks of your departure date for a program that does not require a visa, you must apply in person at the U.S. Department of State Passport Agency in Manhattan.

 - Visit the U.S. Department of State Travel page for more information on how to get a U.S. passport.